TengXinyu1/Supplementary-materials-of-ECSR-II/README.md

-# supplementary materials of ECSR II
+# Supplementary materials of ECSR II
   The supplementary material include two parts of content, the first part is the Appendix, the second part is the manuscript of "Energy Circuit Security Region of Energy System (I): Concepts and Models".